-In order for a score to be registered the whole of the ball must have crossed the line or hit the goal post.
+For a score to be registered the whole of the ball must have crossed the line or hit the goal post.

 A Goal is Scored

 A goal is scored if the ball completely crosses the goal line after being kicked by an attacking player and does not touch any player or a goal post.